 “We know that for a woman to be successful at breastfeeding, it takes a village; we also know that Black women in our country are profoundly likely not to have that village in their ordinary lives,” says Khadija Garrison Adams, co-founder of Black Lactation Circle (BLaC) of Central Ohio, a community empowering black pregnant and nursing mothers to meet their breastfeeding goals.

-Black women in the U.S. have the lowest rates of breastfeeding initiation and continuation compared with other racial and ethnic groups.
+Black women and birthing people in the U.S. have the lowest rates of breastfeeding initiation and continuation compared with other racial and ethnic groups.
 As a result, Black women and children disproportionately miss out on vital breastfeeding benefits, including lower rates of diabetes and certain cancers for mothers; and reduced risks of asthma, obesity, and Sudden Infant Death Syndrome (SIDS) for babies.

 Lower breastfeeding rates among Black women in large part reflects historic and systemic inequities, says Adams.
 “The history of being used as wet nurses when enslaved has put a darkness on the act of breastfeeding for a lot of Black women.
 And throughout the last century, there’s also been this push of formula onto Black women.”

 In a recent report on breastfeeding and racial disparities, the CDC noted that strategies for increasing breastfeeding rates among Black women included improving peer and family support.
 The report echoes Adams and affirms the need for organizations like BLaC: breastfeeding peer support networks run for and by Black women.
 These networks can fill a gap in breastfeeding support for Black women—a gap largely created by the historic and systemic inequities that Adams describes.